 What we found, however, is that the opposite happens with engagement and reach.
 When trying to fill the queue with content for the simple sake of posting and having a presence on Facebook, content tends to become diluted and lost in the news feed.

 For us, posting less didn’t even seem like a viable option at the time.
-We have a ton of great content going out on the Social and Open Blog each week – were we supposed to stop posting that all-together?
+We have a ton of great content going out on the Open Blog each week – were we supposed to stop posting that all-together?

 And that’s where we discovered one key distinction in our Facebook posting strategy: Even though our content may be quality (and awesome), not every post is right for Facebook.